Championship: Bournemouth, Nottingham Forest, Luton among teams in hunt for promotion to Premier League

-Fulham promoted back to Premier League after 3-0 win over Preston on April 19; second-placed Bournemouth trail current leaders by nine points; Huddersfield, Luton, Nottingham Forest and Sheffield United occupy remaining top-six spots; Five other teams also in contention
+Fulham promoted back to Premier League after 3-0 win over Preston on April 19; second-placed Bournemouth trail leaders by nine points; Huddersfield, Nottingham Forest, Luton and Sheffield United occupy remaining top-six spots; five other teams also in contention

-The enthralling race for promotion from the Championship to the Premier League has entered its final weeks.
+The enthralling race for promotion from the Championship to the Premier League has entered its final fortnight.

-Huddersfield, Luton, Nottingham Forest and Sheffield United occupy the remaining top-six places and up to five teams below them will still believe they can make the cut, too.
+Huddersfield, Nottingham Forest, Luton and Sheffield United occupy the remaining top-six places and up to five teams below them still harbour a mathematical chance of finishing within them.

 Here, we take a look at the runners and riders, their form and their key remaining fixtures as they bid to break free of the Championship's clutches and reach the Premier League...